 * Place an aquarium in your living room.
 Aquariums grace many Chinese restaurants and are considered good luck.
 Fish are living creatures.
 They are symbols of life, health, and growth.
 Water nourishes all living things.
 An aquarium also makes a colorful and calming addition to your interior environment.

 * Replace the washer in a leaky faucet.
 A dripping faucet in the kitchen, where wealth is generated, can cause money to slowly wash away.

 * Close toilet lids.
 Chí flows away from your home via drains, especially the toilet.
 You must close the toilet lid to keep money chi from going down the drain.

-* Hang a glass wind chime in the window of your office or work space.
+* Hang a glass wind chime in the window of your office or workspace.
 Glass facilitates mental activity and communication.
 So, it is good for people who work in communication fields like computers or sales.

 Feng Shui reminds us that we should live with, not against nature.
 It also benefits both human beings and nature.
 Our lives are greatly affected by our physical and emotional environments.
 Instead of surrounding ourselves with destruction and obstruction, we should surround ourselves with openness and cleanliness.
-To understand life you must understand the 5 elements.
-This will enable us harmonize and bring balance to our lives.
+To understand the life you must understand the 5 elements.
+This will enable us to harmonize and bring balance to our lives.